Recruit Training Command volunteers turn out for ASBP Blood Drive

 |0

-This work, Recruit Training Command volunteers turn out for ASBP Blood Drive [Image 4 of 4], by PO2 Stuart Posada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Recruit Training Command volunteers turn out for ASBP Blood Drive, by Alan Nunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT